Arabia (steamboat): Excavation

 The owners of the farm gave permission for excavation, with the condition that the work be completed before the spring planting.
-The Hawleys, along with family friends Jerry Mackey and David Luttrell, set out to excavate the Arabia during the winter months while the water table was at its lowest point.
-They performed a series of drilling tests to determine the exact location of the hull, then marked the perimeter with powdered chalk.
+The Hawleys, along with family friends Jerry Mackey and David Luttrell, set out to excavate the Arabia during winter while the water table was at its lowest point.
+On November 13, 1988 they started excavating.
+They performed a series of drilling tests to exactly locate the hull, then marked the perimeter with powdered chalk.
 Heavy equipment, including a 100-ton crane, was brought in by both river and road transport during the summer and fall.
-20 irrigation pumps were installed around the site to lower the water level and to keep the site from flooding.
+Twenty irrigation pumps were installed around the site to lower the water level and to prevent flooding.
 The 65 ft deep wells removed 20000 gal per minute from the ground.

 On November 26, 1988, the Arabia was exposed.
-Four days later, artifacts from it began to appear, beginning with a vulcanized rubber overshoe.
+Four days later, its artifacts began to appear, beginning with a vulcanized rubber overshoe.
 On December 5, a wooden crate filled with elegant china was unearthed.
 The mud was such an effective preserver that the yellow packing straw was still visible.
-Thousands of artifacts were recovered intact, including jars of preserved apples that are still edible.
-The artifacts that were recovered are housed in the Arabia Steamboat Museum.
+Thousands of artifacts were recovered intact, including jars of preserved pickles that were still edible.
+Many pieces of the boat, including the boilers, one engine, and the anchor, were salvaged as well.
+The artifacts are housed in the Arabia Steamboat Museum.
+Although there are thousands of artifacts displayed in the museum already, there are still tons of cargo that need preserving.

 On February 11, 1989, work ceased at the site, and the pumps were turned off.
 The hole filled with water overnight.
-After the pumps were turned off, the site was filled back in and remains farmland.
+The site was filled and reclaimed as farmland.